jenkinsci/vectorcast-execution-plugin/README.md

 ![](docs/images/additional.png)

 - For **PC-lint Plus**, the user must provide the command or script that executes PC-lint Plus analysis.
-It is important that the following format properties are include to ensure the results file is readable by the Warnings-NG plugin:
+It is important that the following format properties are included to ensure the results file is readable by the Warnings-NG plugin:
 ```
     -v // turn off verbosity
     -width(0) // don't insert line breaks (unlimited output width)